 If at any time during an observed EFP trip a marine mammal, sea turtle, or sea bird, regardless of condition, directly contacts the vessel, or the vessel's fishing gear and any part of the animal is entangled, snagged, ensnared, caught, hooked, collided with, hit, injured or killed by the vessel or its gear, regardless of the final condition and release of the animal, it should be reported as an incidental take.
 The animal could be alive or dead, whole or a skeleton/pieces of bone.
+The 75% articulated skeleton NEFOP rule does not apply to EM INC take annotations.
 All interactions should be annotated.
+The INC take staff at the Center will make the final determination of the incidental take.
 The primary reviewer is not required to identify the animal to species; only to mark the interaction (presence/absence).
-At the first sight of the animal, an entry of WHALE, DOLPHIN, SEAL, TURTLE, or BIRD NK, DISPOSITION = 052 INCIDENTAL TAKE, WEIGHT DETERMINED BY = UNKNOWN should be made.
+At the first sight of the animal, an entry of WHALE, DOLPHIN, SEAL, TURTLE, or BIRD NK, DISPOSITION = 052 INCIDENTAL TAKE, COUNT=1, WEIGHT DETERMINED BY = UNKNOWN should be made.
+Each animal observed should have an individual entry and timestamp.
+These cannot be grouped together, even if interaction is observed at the same time.
 This will create a timestamp that will allow NMFS staff to view the clip at a later date and collect more detailed information on the take for the Protected Species Branch at the Center.